OpenSmock/Molecule/README.md

 ![Molecule Logo](MoleculeBanner.jpg)

 Molecule is a component oriented framework for Pharo.
-His Component architecture approach provide an adapted structuration to graphic user interface (GUI) or another software application wich need Component features.
+His Component architecture approach provide an adapted structuration to User Interface (UI) or another software application wich need Component features.

 Molecule provide a way to describe a software application as a components group.
 Components communicate by use of services, parameters and events propagation.
 It is a Pharo implementation of the Lightweight Corba Component Model (Lightweight CCM).
 Molecule support completely transparent class augmentation into component (not necessary to add code manually), based on Traits.